How to write a career summary with examples

 Why do we need a resume summary?

-There are plenty of reasons why you need to add a resume at the top of your resume.
+There are plenty of reasons why you need to add a summary at the top of your resume.
 One of the reasons is that it highlights the key points of your resume.
 When hiring managers are going through a pile of resumes, they often get bored with the same repetitive formats.
 By introducing yourself in a couple of sentences that concisely describes why you are qualified, you are raising the chances of your resume being noticed.

 Resume summary vs resume objective